CloudNationHQ/terraform-azure-sub/README.md

 ## Features

-- offers support for the creation of MCA subscriptions and enrollment (EA) subscriptions.
+Offers support for the creation of MCA subscriptions and enrollment (EA) subscriptions.

-- provides support for creatin gmultiple subscriptions at once.
+Provides support for creatin gmultiple subscriptions at once.

-- implements optional management locks for enhanced security.
+Implements optional management locks for enhanced security.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements